 Since her days as a Girl Scout in Scotland, Marilyn Grunwald has always given back to her community.
-She received the first of many awards when she was 15 years old.
-She ran the snack bar at her technical school's Friday Night Hop.
+She received the first of many awards for running the snack bar at Buckhaven Technical College's Friday Night Hop.

 Her political activism began in the East San Fernando Valley with the Stop the Recall campaign, mounted to thwart a recall effort by the gun lobby against Hon.
 David Roberti.
 At that time. parents throughout the state were reeling from the shock of the Stockton shooting.
 Marilyn and her husband, David, were concerned for their daughter, Maria.

-She was recently appointed to the California Democratc Party (CDP) resolutions committee by Chair, Rusty Hicks.
-In October, she started her term as part of Assemblywoman Christy Smith's Small Business Advisory Committee.
+In 2019, she was appointed to the California Democratic Party (CDP) resolutions committee by Chair, Rusty Hicks.
+Marilyn has just concluded her term on Assemblywoman Christy Smith's Small Business Advisory Committee.
 She previously served on the L.A.
 Taxi Cab Commission, appointed by Mayor Eric Garcetti.